kanatamon/covid19-home-isolation/README.md

 This project is coupling tightly to LINE Front-end Framework (LIFF).
 Then connection between our server to LINE's web-service must be established securely, in the other hand HTTPS must be established.
-Then we can't stay on _localhost_, so we do need some hack to establish HTTPS during the development.
+That make us to can't stay on _localhost_, so we do need some hack to establish HTTPS during the development.

 You can use any solution to provide HTTPS during the development.
 But what we using is Caddy server.
 Which is basically, instance a reverse proxy server to _localhost:3000_.